patrickfrey/mewa/doc/tutorial.md

   * The function ```tryGetWeightedParameterReductionList``` get the reduction of for a parameter matching and its weight.
 The weight can be used to accumulate the weight of a function match as a whole to determine the best match.
 In the example languages, the maximum is used as accumulation function for the weight of the function match.
   * The function ```getRequiredTypeConstructor``` transforms a type into another type.

-##### Note
-The function ```getSeekContextTypes()``` called here is important to resolve types.
-It provides the list of the candidate context type/constructor pairs used to resolve a type.
-Inside a structure for example, it is allowed to access elements of this structure by name without a full namespace path of the element.
-But we can also access global types.
-Therefore we need to maintain a list of current context types that is extended on the entry into a structure and shrinked on exit.

 ```Lua
 -- Get the handle of a type expected to have no arguments (plain typedef type or a variable name)
 function selectNoArgumentType( node, seekctx, typeName, tagmask, resolveContextTypeId, reductions, items)